mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   </Box>
 ```

-9. Of course now we need a function to update all the nodes, which is very simple:
+9. Of course, now we need a function to update all the nodes, which is very simple:

 ```ts
   function refreshAll() {